ICAEW Logo

 The solution

-ICAEW already had a long standing working partnership with RM, enabling the e-marking of ACA exam papers securely online by human markers, using RM Assessor.
-RM partnered with BTL to create an end-to-end assessment solution.
-RM integrated BTL’s e-testing software with RM Assessor, enabling both paper-based and computer-based exams to be marked in a single tool.
+ICAEW already had a long-standing working partnership with RM, enabling the e-marking of ACA exam papers securely online by human markers, using RM Assessor.

 Assessing advanced question types